shoesandsocks/howard-mark-2/readme.md

 # H.C.
 Mark 2

-current status: backend-only search service, responding to POSTs on `/howard` route.
+Current status: backend-only search service, responding to POSTs on `/howard` route.

-post a form-urlencoded body, receive JSON response.
+Post a form-urlencoded body, receive JSON response.
 Shape of the body must be:

 ```javascript
 {